h-ughareja/rn-assignment/README.md

 -  Later on they can open single or all location at a time in maps.
 -  They can export (Share/Download) all location data including title, longitude, latitude, timestamp in excel file (.xslx).

+New to Track Me

+-  You can enable and disable background location tracking
+-  You can also can set interval for location tracking in background

 ## How to Run the Project

 Please add google map key at blow locations